dhammacakka/americanmonk/content/posts/interview-monk-meditates-for-24-hours.md

 **5 months no nimitta?**

-Yeah yeah, then I read all these \[books\] like Sayalay Dipankara’s book, Ajahn Brahmavamso’s book.
+Yeah yeah, then I read all these books like Sayalay Dipankara’s book, Ajahn Brahmavamso’s book.
 It was always going with each stage.
-The Sayadaw’s \[teachings\] were definitely helping,..Sayadaw U Kumara and Sayadawgyi.
+The Sayadaw’s teachings were definitely helping,..Sayadaw U Kumara and Sayadawgyi.
 Before that, these books were with me…video portions and all…...but I never read the whole book, like I would just read only about the breath in the Ajahn Brahm book and Sayalay Dipankara’s book.
-Another one called “Practicing the jhānas” by two lay yogis…but they are very good..like Sayadawgyi ..I insisted on that book ..  \[NOTE:  Ajahn Brahm's book does not match the nimitta and jhāna stage used by Pa-Auk.. he said he used only the breath (part of the book).\]
+Another one called “Practicing the jhānas” by two lay yogis…but they are very good..like Sayadawgyi ..I insisted on that book,[^1]

 **\[10.41\] Stephan Schneider \[Pa-Auk Sayadawgyi says he no longer associates his name with him.\]**